PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-09 11:47:03
+Last updated: 2024-04-09 11:47:38
-Random Quote: Barney: "Her butt?"Marshall: "What is it, too much?"Lily: "Too low?"Robin: "Or ist it an issue of access?" - Robin Scherbatsky
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -